 It some cases, it could hold a great amount of influence.

-Note: where the location of your business is very important because you have a shop or office that you might want people to visit in person, or because you provide services to people in a particular region, I would recommend including your address on every page of your site that you want to be indexed by the search engines.
+Note: where the geographic location of your business is very important because you have a shop or office that you might want people to visit in person, or because you provide services to people in a particular region, I would recommend including your address on every page of your site that you want to be indexed by the search engines.
 While Google might be assigning Geographic Relevance in a manner like this, some smart self-help can make it much easier for search engines to get things right.